R v Ingram, C., Ingram, D. and Whittock, T.: Appeal

 The Ingrams appealed the fines.
 The appellate court denied Charles' appeal as not being justified and refused him leave to appeal further; Diana's was permitted as she had no financial independence.
-An appeal drawing on the human rights allowed Charles to challenge their costs.
-Returning to the court and to Judge Revlin, the Ingrams argued in forma pauperis ("in the manner of a pauper") for their costs to be cut.
+An appeal drawing on the Human Rights Act 1998 allowed Charles to challenge their costs.
+Returning to the court and to judge Revlin, the Ingrams argued in forma pauperis ("in the manner of a pauper") for their costs to be cut.
 He agreed to cut their defence costs from £65,000 to £30,000 but warned Charles that despite having declared bankruptcy, he faced prison if the fines were not paid.

-A 2016 newspaper article states the Ingrams were means-assessed at the Magistrates Court to pay £5,000 and had paid £1,240.
+A 2016 newspaper article states the Ingrams were means-assessed at the magistrates' court to pay £5,000 and had paid £1,240.

 Libel claim

 Charles sued Celador in a civil case for £240,000, per usual procedure suspended for the criminal law decision; this was dismissed.

 Aftermath

 After the court case, the Ingrams would be constantly coughed at by members of the public and Charles gained the nickname of "The Coughing Major".
 They were also subject to a campaign of harassment which involved people vandalising their car and their cat being shot with an air gun.
 The Army Board requested that Charles resign his commission, which he did.
 Whittock resigned from his lecturer's job at Pontypridd College and trademarked his name to prevent a company from naming a cough medicine after him.
 The trademark expired in 2013 and was declared "dead" in 2014 after not being renewed.
 ITV broadcast two documentaries about the case titled Who Wants to Be a Millionaire?: Major Fraud hosted by journalist Martin Bashir, and Who Wants to Steal a Million?
 The programmes were produced by James Goldston.

 Years after the court case, a number of journalists have cast doubt on the original verdict citing the inconsistency of the coughs and Tarrant's testimony that he had heard no coughing.
-In 2015 a book titled Bad Show: The Quiz, the Cough, the Millionaire Major was published claiming there was unseen evidence that proved that the three defendants were innocent.
+Some also cited that coughing was heard during the game involving Judith Keppel, the first ever millionaire winner of Millionaire, but was not investigated.
+In 2015, James Plaskett and Bob Woffinden published Bad Show: The Quiz, The Cough, The Millionaire Major, in which they questioned the defendants' guilt.
 In 2017, a play titled Quiz was released about the case.
 A three-episode television series based on the play, also titled Quiz, was aired on ITV in 2020.